gregvissing/front-row-greg/content/posts/web-accessibility.md

 ## What are the guidelines to follow to stay Accessible?

-There is a set of guidelines called the[Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/)that are constantly being updated
+There is a set of guidelines called the[Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) that are constantly being updated.

+## Three Levels of Conformance?

+WCAG 2.0 guidelines are categorized into three levels of conformance in order to meet the needs of different groups and different situations:

+* A (lowest)
+* AA (mid range)
+* AAA (highest)

 **Video**